Tesco delivery time refers to the specific window you select when booking your grocery order.

 Tesco allows you to change your delivery slot if other options are available.

-• Log into your account
+- log into your account

-• View your order
+- view your order

-• Select a different time
+- select a different available time

 Why Tesco Delivery Time Matters More Than You Think

-• Your daily schedule
+- your daily schedule

-• Your ability to receive the order
+- your ability to receive the order properly

 Final Thoughts